Britain to United States: We want a trade deal and a digital tax

 "There are always tough negotiations and tough talk but I think where the tech tax is concerned it's absolutely vital that these huge multinationals who are making incredible amounts of income and profit should be taxed and what we want to do is to work internationally with the rest of the world to cover with a proper regime that ensures that they're paying their fair share."

-Under the British plan, tech companies that generate at least 500 million pounds (US$657 million) a year in global revenue will pay a levy of 2per cent of the money they make from UK users from April 2020.
+Under the British plan, tech companies that generate at least £500 million (US$657 million) a year in global revenue will pay a levy of 2 per cent of the money they make from UK users from April 2020.

-(Reporting by Elizabeth Howcroft; writing by Guy Faulconbridge; editing by Kate Holton)